-Radical Prostatectomy: Radical prostatectomy is surgery that is done to cure prostate cancer.
+Radical Prostatectomy: Radical prostatectomy is surgery that is performed to cure prostate cancer.
 It is used most often if it is thought that the cancer has not spread outside of the gland.
 In this operation, the surgeon removes the whole prostate gland plus some of the tissue around it, including the seminal vesicles.

 - Retropubic approach: The prostate gland is taken out through an incision in the lower abdomen.
-Removal of nearby lymph nodes is also possible at the same time - Perineal approach: The prostate gland is taken out through an incision made between the anus and the scrotum.
-Nearby lymph nodes may be removed through a separate incision in the abdomen - Laparoscopic radical prostatectomy (LRP): The surgeon removes the entire prostate through small cuts, rather than a single long cut in the abdomen.
+Lymph nodes may also be removed during the procedure. - Perineal approach: The prostate gland is taken out through an incision made between the anus and the scrotum.
+Nearby lymph nodes may be removed through a separate incision in the abdomen. - Laparoscopic radical prostatectomy (LRP): The surgeon removes the entire prostate through small cuts, rather than a single long cut in the abdomen.
 A thin, lighted tube (a laparoscope) helps the surgeon remove the prostate.
-This procedure may also be performed with robotic assistance
+This procedure may also be performed with robotic assistance.